-Facebook ads is by far and away one of the biggest and most in-depth ad platforms on the planet.
+Facebook ads are by far and away one of the biggest and most in-depth ad platforms on the planet.
 At the time of writing this article, Facebook says there are 1.908 BILLION people using their platform each day.
 Using the Facebook Ads platform to get the right people to visit your website is one of the best ways to grow your business when starting out.

 So, you have your business website up and running.
 It looks great and works well.
 It’s very easy for potential customers to buy from you and get in touch.
 But instead of the sounds of a cash register, you are hearing crickets.

-Regardless of what product or service you are offering you need customers.
+Regardless of what product or service you are offering, you need customers.
 You need a way to promote your business and gain the attention of potential customers.

 It can be tough and it takes a long time for you to build up an audience on Facebook and get people to visit your Facebook page.
 Luckily Facebook has provided a way for you to build an audience to get eyeballs on your products and service.
 As well as other ways to promote your website and business, using their Ads platform.